Patryk94A/lab/Linux/README.md

               ctrl + a + tab                     => to move between screens ctrl + a + c or screen-command     => to get into the screen

+My first bash script:

+for i in {1..10}; do echo "characters$i" >> seinfeld-characters; done   = iterates from 1 to 10 and then starts to append characters into seinfeld-characters file